 Bedding detail for plastic pipes.

-Plastic drainage pipes must be surrounded by a selected small gravel or pea-shingle.
+Plastic drainage pipes and fittings must be surrounded by a selected small gravel or pea-shingle.

 For further detail consult Approved Document H of the Building Regulations.